Fringston/Todo-applikation/README.md

 It also leverages Spring Security for authentication and authorization, ensuring that only authenticated users can access their respective todos.
 The application is designed with a focus on simplicity and ease of use, making it a great tool for personal task management.

+**Regular user can:** Create and read Todos.

+**Admin users can:** Create, read, update and delete Todos.

+The application will automatically create an admin account if it does not already exist.
+The username is *admin* and the password is *password*.

 ## Installation